microsoft/sqlworkshops/sql2019workshop/sql2019wks/02_IntelligentPerformance.md

 **STEP 11: Restore services**

 Some dependent services for SQL Server such as Polybase and LaunchPad may have been shutdown when using the NET STOP command.
-Use the SQL Server Configuration Manager to restart any dependent service that was shutdown during this activity.
+Use the **SQL Server Configuration Manager** (search for the SQL Server 2019 Configuration Manager application) to restart any dependent service that was shutdown during this activity.

 <h3><b><a name="activitysummary">Activity Summary</a></b></h3>